 Our problem is to find a way of propagating trust that is both effective and scalable.
-To do so, we propose to use a class of semi-supervised learning techniques that have been proved to be effective when applied to various problem domains (e.g., to predict movie reviews [13], to recognize digits [15], to classify text [29]) and that work only on a small subset of a web of trust's ratings.
+To do so, we propose to use a class of semi-supervised learning techniques that have been proved to be effective when applied to various problem domains (e.g., to predict movie reviews [10], to recognize digits [12], to classify text [23]).

-These techniques work on a graph in which: nodes are either rated or unrated; a pair of nodes is connected if these nodes are related (by definition, two nodes are related if they are rated alike).
-Informally, these techniques exploit knowledge already present in the graph (rated nodes) to determine a function that is capable of predicting unrated nodes.
-To choose the most effective function (the function with the highest predictive accuracy), the techniques impose that: on input of each rated node in the graph, the chosen function returns the node's actual rating (this serves to choose a function that is consistent with existing ratings); given two connected nodes $x_i$ and $x_j$ , the chosen function returns $f(x_i) \sim f(x_j)$ (this serves to choose a function that rates connected nodes alike).
+These techniques work on a graph in which: not links but nodes are either rated or unrated, and those nodes are then connected to each other if they are related (the techniques consider that two nodes are related if their ratings are similar).
+Informally, these techniques exploit knowledge already present in the graph (rated nodes) to construct a function that is capable of predicting unrated nodes.
+To choose the most effective function (the function with the highest predictive accuracy), the techniques impose that: on input of each rated node in the graph, the chosen function returns the node's actual rating (this serves to choose a function that is consistent with existing ratings); given two connected nodes x_i and x_j , the chosen function returns $f(x_i)$ similar to $f(x_j)$ (this serves to choose a function that assigns similar ratings to connected nodes).